Home

 In the summer of 2005, as Miss Yuul, she led tours of the Caetani House, which was bequeathed to the City of Vernon by renowned artist, Sveva Caetani whose unique, troubled life inspired a series of 56 paintings, called “Recapitulation”.

-Pilgrim, as Mrs Grace Mackie, currently presents programmes at the Mackie Lake House which reflects British culture in the pioneer days of the Okanagan.
+Pilgrim, as Mrs Grace Mackie, presented programs at the Mackie Lake House which reflects British culture in the pioneer days of the Okanagan.

-She also gives presentations and conducts workshops at Historic Interpretation Conferences throughout Canada and teaches “History Through Drama” to youth at Vernon’s Community Arts Centre.
+She gives presentations and conducts workshops at conferences throughout Canada and teaches “History Through Drama”.
+She also facilitates special programs for youth at risk.

 E-mail: christinepilgrim@telus.net